 Whether you’re an animal person or not, science tells us that having a four-legged friend in your life can come with a number of health benefits.
 The term ‘zooeyia’ refers to the positive benefits to human health from interacting with animals, and in honour of National Pet Month, we thought we’d take a look at the paw-sitives to pet ownership.

-1. Pets help reduce feelings of loneliness
+1. Pets at home: owning a pet helps reduce feelings of loneliness

 Since the COVID-19 pandemic began in March 2020, with its subsequent lockdowns and restrictions, plenty of the UK population have felt the strain on their mental health.
 Feelings of loneliness, isolation, and anxiety have been amplified as our normal social lives have been disrupted like never before.